AnonCatalyst/Odinova/README.md

 °_ Borderline{red} is removed for a
 more clean look

-°_ Possibly a build in custom browser
+°_ Possibly a built in custom browser